Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 If Joplin is your only place to take notes, you can just use the Custom Elements without thinking.
 Otherwise, you should notice the below:

 1. Custom Elements are unique HTML Elements and CSS Styles for ReMoods Theme, so it might become plain text format when you transfer your notes to other software.
-2. Even if other software is support customize CSS, you should still need to copy the related codes from ReMoods to your new software manually.
+2. Even if other software is support customize CSS, you should still need to copy the related codes from ReMoods to another software manually.

 [:arrow_up:Back](#table-of-contents)

 ## Art Gallery

-Art Gallery provides 11 custom elements for you to split attached images into columns.
+Art Gallery provides 11 custom elements for you to split attached images into multiple columns.
 It would be helpful if you have many images needed to attach to your note.

-Art Gallery has limited the `max-height` to 60% viewport height by default.
+Art Gallery has limited the `max-height` to 56% viewport height by default.
 Let's see how it works:

 | Custom Elements | Force Columns |
 |:---------------:|:-------------:|